aishamehmood23/HackBio-Biocoding-Internship/README.md

 molecular features.

 **Interpretation of K-means clustering with K = 4 plot**
 In the plot below:
 Clusters 1 (Red) & 3 (Green) likely correspond to different types of benign cases.
 - Possibility: One cluster may represent completely benign tumors, while the other might include borderline cases with higher risk of progression.
 Clusters 2 (Blue) & 4 (Orange) likely represent malignant cases.
 - Possibility: One may be aggressive, while the other could be an early-stage or less invasive form.
 Further validation with clinical/histological/genomic data would be needed to confirm these findings.

 ![K-means Plot](Stage-3/PCA%20and%20K-means%20cluster.png)

+**Figure 3: PCA and K-means Plot with K = 4**

 ---